University Disciplinary Committee

 - In the rare circumstance where a respondent fails to make a good faith effort to participate in the process, the university (having made reasonable attempts to accommodate the respondent) may elect to schedule and conduct a hearing without that student's participation.

-- Review of incidents involving both student conduct allegations and academic integrity allegations may be conducted by a University Disciplinary Committee at the discretion of the dean of students or designee.
+- Review of incidents involving both community standards allegations and academic integrity allegations may be conducted by a University Disciplinary Committee at the discretion of the dean of students or designee.

 - Allegations stemming from multiple incidents indicating an alleged pattern of behavior may be collectively reviewed by a single University Disciplinary Committee at the discretion of the Resolution Review Board.